Jbalda02/Jbalda02/README.md

 ## Skills

-- **Front-End Development**: Proficient in HTML, CSS, JavaScript, and familiar with frameworks like React and Angular.
+- **Front-End Development**: Proficient in HTML, CSS, JavaScript, and familiar with frameworks like React.
-- **Back-End Development**: Basic knowledge of Node.js, Express, and databases such as MongoDB and MySQL.
+- **Back-End Development**: Basic knowledge of Node.js and databases such as PostgresSQL and MySQL.
 - **Version Control**: Experience with Git and GitHub for version control and collaboration.
 - **Problem Solving**: Strong analytical skills and the ability to troubleshoot and solve problems effectively.
 - **Communication**: Excellent verbal and written communication skills, with the ability to work well in a team.